 Maybe I have simply changed my lens to see what was there all along.

 Do you want to join me on a three month mindfulness coaching program?
-Love Yourself Well is launching June 24 and I’d love you to join the community of women searching for more fulfilment, wellbeing and energy.
+Doors for Love Yourself Well are now open and I’d love you to join the community of women searching for more fulfilment, wellbeing and energy.
 With weekly audio lectures, workbooks and meditations as well as group coaching calls, this program brings together heaps of wisdom on stress, fatigue, body image, purpose, mindfulness, compassion, connection and play.
 It’s your invitation to learn what truly lights up your body, mind and soul, so you can start aligning your outer world with your inner one.
-Click here to join the VIP list and receive your early bird discount and epic bonus.
+Click here to join.